-The CDO will discuss this policy in orientation programs for new faculty and staff employees within 30 calendar days of employment as mandated by Texas Law.
+* The director will discuss this policy in orientation programs for new faculty and staff employees within 30 calendar days of employment as mandated by Texas Law.

-The CDO will provide training programs for persons who advise and counsel students or respond to crisis situations.
-These programs will include information about discrimination (definitions, informal counseling, and formal report procedures).
+* The director will provide training programs for persons who advise and counsel students or respond to crisis situations.
+These programs will include information about discrimination (e.g., definitions, informal counseling, and formal reporting procedures).

-The dean of Students, the dean of University College and the dean of the Graduate College will collaborate with the Office of Equity and Access to provide discrimination awareness and educational programs for students.
+* The dean of Students, the dean of the University College, and the dean of The Graduate College will collaborate with the Office of Equal Opportunity and Title IX to provide discrimination awareness and educational programs for students.
 While the university should direct this educational program toward new undergraduate and graduate students, it should not restrict it to them.

 The university may impose the following sanctions for violation of this policy:

 for faculty or staff – disciplinary action up to and including termination of employment;